 Course Content and Organization

-The course is comprised of four major modules:
+The course is comprised of three major modules: